Warner Bros. Home Entertainment: History

-Studio Distribution Services, LLC
+Studio Distribution Services

-On January 14, 2020, Warner Bros.
-Home Entertainment and Universal Pictures Home Entertainment announced that they would partner on a 10-year multinational joint-venture.
-In North America, their physical distribution operations were merged into a company named Studio Distribution Services, LLC.
-Internationally, Universal distributes Warner Bros.' titles in Germany, Austria, Switzerland and Japan; while Warner distributes Universal's titles in the United Kingdom (until 2025), Italy (until 2024) and Benelux.
-On April 7, 2020, the European Commission approved the merger.
-Since June 1, 2021, SDS' logo took the WBHE logo's place on the back covers of the home releases; while there have been several exceptions, mainly manufactured on demand titles including 4K (also steelbooks) and Blu-ray releases.
+In January 2020, Warner Bros.
+Home Entertainment and Universal Pictures Home Entertainment announced they would partner on a 10-year multinational joint-venture.
+In North America, their physical distribution operations for Blu-ray, DVD, and 4K UHD were merged into a company named Studio Distribution Services, LLC.
+Internationally, Universal distributes Warner Bros.' titles in Germany, Austria, Switzerland (until 2025), Japan (until 2025), and Spain (since May 2022); while Warner distributes Universal's titles in the United Kingdom (until 2025), Italy (until 2024), and Benelux.
+In April 2020, the European Commission approved the merger.
+Since June 1, 2021, SDS' logo took the Warner Bros.
+Home Entertainment logo's place on the back covers of the home releases; while there have been several exceptions, mainly manufactured on demand titles including 4K (also steelbooks) and Blu-ray releases.